Psychology

 The Honours program in Psychology provides a broad knowledge of this field and its research methods.
 Students planning to pursue graduate studies in psychology are advised to consider this program.

 Students may apply to the Honours program during their third year and can enrol in the Honours program when they have completed 90 ch (30 term-courses).
-Applications to the Honours program are due in December for admission in the following year.
-To be eligible to apply they must have a minimum cumulative grade point average of 3.3 (B+), as well as, a cumulative grade point average of 3.6 in all psychology courses at the 2000, 3000, and 4000 level.
+Applications to the Honours program are typically due in December/January for admission in the following academic year.
+To be eligible to apply students must have a minimum cumulative grade point average of 3.3 (B+), as well as, a cumulative grade point average of 3.6 in all psychology courses at the 2000, 3000, and 4000 level.
 Please note that these minimum requirements do not guarantee acceptance into the Honours program; admittance is competitive and students must have a Faculty member willing to supervise them.
 As well, space may be limited.

 Students must complete 18 approved term-courses in Psychology for the Honours degree.
 Of the 18 term-courses the following 10 term-courses are compulsory: PSYC 1003PSYC 1004PSYC 2102PSYC 2901 (or equivalent); PSYC 3913 (or equivalent); PSYC 4053; one of PSYC 4021, PSYC 4111, PSYC 4121, PSYC 4122, or PSYC 4201PSYC 4142PSYC 4143, and PSYC 4145.